Scott123456/CourtneyCodeChallenge/README.md

 # CharterChallenge

+SQL and Python coding challenges.

+Written by Scott Davis.

-SQL and Python coding challenges for Courtney at TalentBridge for Charter Communications
+For Courtney at TalentBridge for consideration by Charter Communications.